beancount/fava/README.md

     make build-js
     pip install --editable .

-Note that you'll need to have `npm` installed to build the Javascript UI.
+Note that you'll need to have the newest version of `npm` and `NodeJS` installed to build the JavaScript and CSS files.

 ---
 **Caution**: Consider this *beta*-software.
 Contributions are very welcome :-)